Framing Basics

 X Bracing

-The most economical method of bracing used to transfer loads such as wind, seismic and crane thrusts to the foundation.
-Cables, rods or angles may be used depending upon the design requirements.
+The most economical method of bracing.
+Cables, rods or angles may be used depending upon design requirements.

 • Pre-engineered metal building system portal frame wind bent